 All staff have completed and continue to receive ongoing training in special needs and disabilities.

 Our fully qualified and experienced Special Needs Co-ordinator provides advice and guidance to staff and pupils.
-He is: Mr Ross Waterson (BA, PGCE, SENCO).
+He is: Mr Ross Waterson (BSc, MSc, PGCE, AMBDA, SENCO).
+You can contact the SENCO directly on 01642 440225

 Archway works in partnership with families to help them support their children’s learning outside school.
 Families are also signposted to services/organisations through the Redcar and Cleveland Local Offer.
 For details of Redcar and Cleveland Local Offer please visit: